 This description of jousts held by Henry VIII (1491-1547) in May 1516 to honour Margaret of Scotland (1489-1541), contains most of the key elements of the tournament as an expression of early modern courtly chivalry.
 The quasi-military game is hosted by a high, indeed the highest, ranking man in society.
 Henry’s team of challengers is formed by men who are his friends, and who, down to Carew its most junior member, incarnate the social hierarchy of which he is head.
 Their participation in the dangerous sport and allegorical spectacle that will unfold is announced by trumpets and drums, the instruments of proclamation at court, and of command on the battlefield.
 Like hunting, its near counterpart, the tournament, with its many variants, was a regular aspect of sport and entertainment at most early modern courts.
 The scale and ostentation of both kinds of events enhanced the fame and status of the host and tournaments in particular allowed them to display, with great theatricality, their wealth and generosity.

 The performance of masculinity by medieval and early modern kings, and their nobles, has received increased historical attention recently, prompted in large measure by revisionist studies of female European sovereigns.
 Until comparatively recently, male monarchs’ relationship to performed masculinity, and that of noblemen alongside them, has generally been seen as heteronormative and unproblematic.
-More recent revisionist studies of this performance have fitted it broadly within the paradigm of ‘hegemonic masculinity’, a term coined by Joan Scott whose work emphasised that the construction of masculinity generally has ever been closely aligned with claims to power.
-Judith Butler’s research and that of Raewyn Connell demonstrated that pre-modern societies constructed ideal males as those able to govern themselves and, crucially, others through self-control, self-sufficiency, rationality, physical strength and courage.
+More recent revisionist studies of this performance have fitted it broadly within the paradigm of ‘hegemonic masculinity’, a term coined by Raewyn Connell whose work emphasised that the construction of masculinity generally has ever been closely aligned with claims to power.
+Judith Butler’s research and that of Joan Scott demonstrated that pre-modern societies constructed ideal males as those able to govern themselves and, crucially, others through self-control, self-sufficiency, rationality, physical strength and courage.
 Masculinity in early modern England has been examined in these terms by Alexandra Shepard, Elizabeth Foyster and others.
 For early modern monarchs and their nobles, embodying and enacting the expected manly qualities was an on-going process closely tied to status and lived out daily.
 Strenuous physical activities, of which hunting and tournaments were the most robust, alongside other physical skills such as dancing, were important ways of asserting masculine competency.
 Recently, Ben Griffen has suggested that ‘hegemonic masculinity’ is an insufficiently nuanced concept albeit that certain normative models of masculinity were dominant within what he terms particular ‘communication communities’.
 The early modern royal or noble court was one type of such community, expressed formally through its ceremony, ritual and entertainments including quasi-military sports.

 Tournaments